trillium-rs/trillium/docs/src/handlers.md

 ### Tera

 Tera offers runtime templating.
-Myco's tera integration provides an interface very similar to `phoenix` or `rails`, with the notion of `assigns` being set on the conn prior to render.
+Trillium's tera integration provides an interface very similar to `phoenix` or `rails`, with the notion of `assigns` being set on the conn prior to render.

 Given the following file in the same directory as main.rs (examples in this case),